Dollar: Usage in the United Kingdom

 There are two quotes in the plays of William Shakespeare referring to dollars as money.
 Coins known as "thistle dollars" were in use in Scotland during the 16th and 17th centuries, and use of the English word, and perhaps even the use of the coin, may have begun at the University of St Andrews.
 This might be supported by a reference to the sum of "ten thousand dollars" in Macbeth (act I, scene II) (an anachronism because the real Macbeth, upon whom the play was based, lived in the 11th century).
-In the Sherlock Holmes story "The Man with the Twisted Lip" by Sir Arthur Conan Doyle, published in 1891, an Englishman posing as a London beggar describes the shillings and pounds he collected as dollars.
+In the Sherlock Holmes story "The Man with the Twisted Lip" by Sir Arthur Conan Doyle, published in 1891, an Englishman posing as a London beggar describes the shillings and pounds he collected as dollars:

+It was a long light between my pride and the money, but the dollars won at last, and I threw up reporting, and sat day after day in the corner which I had first chosen, inspiring pity by my ghastly face, and filling my pockets with coppers.

 In 1804, a British five-shilling piece, or crown, was sometimes called "dollar".
 It was an overstruck Spanish eight real coin (the famous "piece of eight"), the original of which was known as a Spanish dollar.
 Large numbers of these eight-real coins were captured during the Napoleonic Wars, hence their re-use by the Bank of England.
 They remained in use until 1811.
 During World War II, when the U.S. dollar was (approximately) valued at five shillings, the half crown (2s 6d) acquired the nickname "half dollar" or "half a dollar" in the UK.